Beacon View, near Monmouth

 We have changed the normal route for some of our trails to help you maintain social distancing – please follow signs on site.

-Enjoy the swathe of fragrant bluebells along the path through the upper woodland.
+Enjoy the swathe of bluebells along the path in spring.

 There are over 70 National Nature Reserves in Wales.

 National Nature Reserves are areas of the countryside where special examples of Britain’s habitats and wildlife are protected.

 Coed y Cerrig National Nature Reserve is in the Brecon Beacons National Park.